ketkeearyamane/build-tool-examples/README.md

    ![Apply plugin command](images/apply_plugin.png)

-6. Build the project and run `gradle tasks` to check if the new task `hello' is now included in your project's tasks.
+6. Build the project and run `gradle tasks` to check if the new task `hello` is now included in your project's tasks.

    ![Listing tasks and checking if the greeting task is included](images/list_gradle_tasks.png)